Rehab Centers That Accept BCBS Insurance

 Your plan will also determine the type of treatment center and the specific medical professional you choose to treat you.

 That said, given that BCBS has quite a large network, it will not be difficult to find a treatment center that suits you best.
-The quickest way to find a rehab that accepts your Blue Cross Blue Shield insurance is by using their website to search for local service providers.
+The quickest way to find rehabs that accept Blue Cross Blue Shield Insurance is by picking up the phone and calling the Find Addiction Rehabs recovery representative team today, they can quickly let you know your coverage and advise on options nationwide, quickly and confidentially.

 Inpatient Residential Treatments: One of the benefits of a BCBS insurance plan is that you have access to extended treatments for up to a year if required.
 This means that you will be a resident patient and your BCBS insurance policy will cover the costs, irrespective of how much time it takes for you (within a year) to recover and get back on your feet.
 This is an awesome perk as it allows for individuals to enroll in a long-term rehab program, which has been proven to have a higher success rate for real recovery and sobriety.